mjoellnier/dot-menu/Readme.md

 # Dot-menu

 This is a ReactJS plugin to create a Dot-menu for your pages.
-It is highly customizable and is still unter constructin (besides the fact that this is my very first npm plugin). **PR are highly welcomed!**
+It is highly customizable and tries to expose as many options as possible.

+**It is still under construction (besides the fact that this is my very first npm plugin).
+So PRs and feedback are highly welcomed!**

 ## What is this all about?

 ![Dot Menu example gif][example]

 This plugin creates the menu on the left side (optionally also on the right side).
+The pages content you create will be window filling (`100vw` width and `100vh` heigth).

 ## Installation

 ```
-// npm upload is coming up!
+npm install @mjoellnier/dot-menu --save
 ```

 ## Example Usage